-This questionnaire addresses seismic retrofit engineering and was given to several structural engineers by the author as part of the process used to develop a regional standard called Standard Plan A. These structural engineers were chosen very carefully because of their work in wood frame retrofitting and had on average 40 years of experience.
-One of the reasons for these questions was to see if bolts were necessary when not attached to plywood.
+This questionnaire addresses seismic retrofit engineering and was given to several structural engineers by the founder of Bay Area Retrofit as part of the process used to develop a regional standard called Standard Plan A. These structural engineers were chosen very carefully because of their work in wood frame retrofitting and had on average 40 years of experience.

 The respective answers to the questions will be noted with the following initials representing the first letter of the engineer’s last name: B,K, L,R,S,T,Ke.

 QUESTION 1: Is it true that all the earthquake force goes to the stiffest element and therefore only to the plywood shear walls?

 Yes.
 Ke, L, R, S, T,K No. Indeterminate.
 B

 QUESTION 2: If it is true that most of the force goes to the stiffest element, how much earthquake force is transferred to the part of the cripple wall that has no shear walling?
 Is it therefore necessary to put bolts along sections of the mudsill that do not have plywood shear walling?

 S, T, K, agreed with this statement made by Ke- “No shear forces will travel to the sections of cripple wall that have no plywood shear-walling.
 It is therefore not necessary to install bolts along the mudsill at non-shear wall locations.
 Whatever is currently holding the mudsill in place at non-shear wall locations should be enough.”